 From the table it is clear that there is a significant overlap between the first two stages of risk management and the second and third stages of audit planning risk assessment.

 The main difference is that managers need to assess inherent risks so that they can determine and put in place risk mitigation actions (including controls).
-The auditor however needs to assess residual risk to determine areas that are high priority for examination.
+The auditor however needs to assess residual risk (which is the risk that remains after the effectiveness of internal controls are taken into account) to determine areas that are high priority for examination.

+A simple example illustrates the relationship between inherent risk control activities and residual risk.
+If you cross the street, there are a nearly infinite number of inherent risks.
+One of the inherent risks with a high probability and large impact would be getting hit by a car.
+So to mitigate this risk we implement the control of looking left and right to check for oncoming traffic before crossing the road.
+But this will not eliminate every possible risk and residual risks remain.
+For example, you could still be hit by a meteor because you did not look up!

 The reason for this is obvious.
-With limited resources the auditor wants to concentrate audit work on areas where the risk exposure to the is highest.
+With limited resources the auditor wants to concentrate audit work on areas where the risk exposure to the Organisation is highest.
 If inherent risk is very high but there are good controls in place then the residual risk may be low and not therefore worthy of examination.